Called Up, Sent Down Called Up, Sent Down

 Publisher Description

-At the outbreak of war, the government short-sightedly allowed thousands of miners to enlist in the armed services.
+At the outbreak of the Second World War the government short-sightedly allowed thousands of miners to enlist in the armed services.
 By 1943 the war effort was in danger of grinding to a halt because of a lack of coal.
-In answer, Minister of Labour Ernest Bevin sought service volunteers, and compulsorily sent 20,000 18-year-olds—who had expected to fight for their country—down the mines with them.
-Some were so angry that they preferred to go to prison, though the majority went to do their best.
-But some were psychologically or physically unsuited to such dangerous and arduous work.
+In answer Ernest Bevin, the Minister of Labour, sought service volunteers – and compulsorily sent 20,000 18-year-olds, who'd expected to fight for their country, down the mines with them.
+Some were so angry that they preferred to go to prison.
+The majority went to do their best.
+But some were psychologically, and others physically, unsuited to such dangerous work.
 Many were injured; some died.
-This study paints a picture not just of the arduous life below ground but as the Bevin Boys found it in the tightly-knit mining communities, which in some cases welcomed them but in others treated them with hostility.
-This is an enthralling oral and social history of an episode of the Second World War that has never been fully told.
+Called Up, Send Down is an enthralling oral and social history of an episode of war that has never been fully told.

 GENRE